Liverpool vs Bologna

 Liverpool

 This will be the first meeting between Liverpool and Bologna.
-Despite being unfamiliar opponents, Liverpool, who have won each of their last ten group/league stage games at Anfield in major European competitions, will be looking to extend their strong form when they host the Italian outfit.
+Despite being unfamiliar opponents, Liverpool, who have won each of their last 10 group/league stage games at Anfield in major European competitions, will be looking to extend this strong form when they host the Italian outfit.

 A 4—2—3—1 formation with Darwin Núñez, who missed the weekend’s game due to illness, is anticipated in attack against Bologna.
 Cody Gakpo, Mohamed Salah, and Dominik Szoboszlai could feature in attack right behind the Uruguayan.
 Harvey Elliott is the only confirmed absentee for this fixture.